nais/handbook/docs/administrative/nais-system/nais-day.md

-# A Nais day
+# A NAIS day

 Every Tuesday in the first week of the cooldown period is a NAIS day.

-Here we meet up in person (if possible) in the office.
+On this particular Tuesday, those who can attend meet in person at the office.

-We start off the day with team discussions around how we as a team work together, and how we can improve.
+We start off the day with team discussions around how we work together as a team, and how we can improve.
-We launch a thread in the #nais_internal channel a couple of days before to pre-gather some topics.
+We launch a thread in the #nais_internal channel a couple of days before to pre-populate our topics.

-This goes on until lunch, and after we get together and have demos of what we've been working on the last focus period.
+This continues until lunch, followed by a group demo session to share our work from the last focus period.
 We discuss and share ideas until we feel just the right amount of dizzy.
-That's the signal that it's time to head off to a pub or restaurant for some food and drink the rest of the evening.
+That's the signal that it's time to head off to a pub or restaurant for an evening of wining and dining.
 This is organized by our eminent social general, Kim Tore.